 Eating fibre throughout the day

-Breakfast: start the day with muesli and fresh fruit.
+Start the day with muesli and fresh fruit.
 Cereals in your muesli with «wholegrain», «bran» or «fibre» in their name are recommended.
 Berries, apples or bananas are ideal fruits.

-For in-between: the best way to satisfy those small hunger pangs between meals is with fruit, nuts, dried fruit or vegetable sticks.
+The best way to satisfy those small hunger pangs between meals is with fruit, nuts, dried fruit or vegetable sticks.

-Lunch: for lunch, meals with a large portion of vegetables or salad are advised.
+For lunch, meals with a large portion of vegetables or salad are advised.
 Alternatives for white rice or pasta are wild rice, barley, wholemeal pasta and bulgur wheat.
 The added fibre prevents you from feeling hungry in the afternoon.

-Dinner: rye or wholegrain bread is an ideal source of fibre here.
+Rye or wholegrain bread is an ideal source of fibre here.

 Switching too quickly to a diet rich in fibre can cause flatulence and stomach ache.
 It is therefore advisable to chew well, drink plenty, and raise your fibre intake in gradual steps over several weeks.
 This allows the natural bacteria of the digestive system to adapt to the change.